-- 15N incorporation by plants was, contrary to our expectations, decreased by the winter warming pulses treatment.
+The 15N signal in plants leaves was, contrary to our expectations, decreased by the winter warming pulses treatment.
 Plants can lose their cold hardiness within hours in response to elevated temperatures (Kalberer et al., 2006), and subsequent frost events after a winter warm spell can thus damage plants substantially (Bokhorst et al., 2009).
-Freezing intensity is also an important determinant of plant frost damage, and while most temperate species can tolerate temperatures at or below freezing, there is often a threaded subfracting temperature where demage intensifies (Mahabay and Hanny). - 10 a threshold subfreezing temperature where damage intensifies (Malyshev and Henry, 2012a).
-Notably, the minimum temperatures reached in the reference mesocosms at the cold site were the least severe, and the greatest 15N incorporation was observed in these plots, whereas minimum soil temperatures of at least -4 °C were reached in the treatment plots at the cold site and in all of the warm site mesocosms, all of which 15N incorporation was observed in the treatment plots at the cold site and in all of the warm site mesocosms, all of which 15N incorporation was observed in the treatment plots at the cold site and in all of the warm site mesocosms, all of which 15N incorporation was observed in the treatment plots at the cold site and in all of the warm site mesocosms, all of which 15N incorporation was observed in the treatment plots at the cold site and in all of the warm site mesocosms, all of which 15N incorporation was observed in the treatment plots at the cold site and in all of the warm site mesocosms. - featured relatively low 15N incorporation.
-Similarly, in other systems, grass ecotypes located at northern sites that are protected from cold air by thick snow cover have developed lower frost tolerance than conspecific ecotypes located in warmer locations that feature less snow cover, because the latter ecotypes experience more intense frost (Dionne et al., 2010). - 20 We also observed significant differences among the tested species in 15N incorporation, which is not surprising, given that species exhibit wide variation in their nutrient uptake capacities (Hooper and Vitousek, 1998; Knops et al., 2002).
-The interesting point is that the reduction in 15N incorporation only happened at the cold site and only for C. vulgaris, D. flexuosa and H. lanatus (interaction: winter warming pulses treat- - 25 ment × site × species).
-Above-ground biomass did not change significantly in response to the winter warming pulses treatment for these species (thus effects on atom % 15N would have been proportional to differences in total 15N incorporation), except for H. lanatus, which showed a negative response (Schuerings et al., 2014).
-Such differences among species in frost susceptibility could have important consequences for competitive balances and shifts in community composition over the long term (Joseph and Henry, 2008).
+Freezing intensity is also an important determinant of plant frost damage, and while most temperate species can tolerate temperatures at or below freezing, there is often a threshold subfreezing temperature where damage intensifies (Malyshev and Henry, 2012a).
+Notably, the minimum temperatures reached in the reference mesocosms at the cold site were the least severe, and the highest AT % 15N values were observed in these plots, whereas minimum soil temperatures of at least -4 °C were reached in the treatment plots at the cold site and in all of the warm site mesocosms, all of which featured relatively low 15N values.
+Similarly, in other systems, grass ecotypes located at northern sites that are protected from cold air by thick snow cover have developed lower frost tolerance than conspecific ecotypes located in warmer locations that feature less snow cover, because the latter ecotypes experience more intense frost (Dionne et al., 2010).

+We also observed significant differences among the tested species in the increase of AT % 15N values, which is not surprising, given that species exhibit wide variation in their nutrient uptake capacities (Hooper and Vitousek, 1998; Knops et al., 2002).
+The interesting point is that the reduction in 15N values only happened at the cold site and only for C. vulgaris, D. flexuosa and H. lanatus (interaction: winter warming pulses treatment × site × species).
+Total above-ground biomass of all tested species decreased by 9.2 % in response to the winter warming pulses treatment (Schuerings et al., 2014), thus dilution effects on N tracer uptake can be excluded.
+Lower or stable aboveground biomass and lower AT % 15N values combined are a clear hint for reduced N uptake by the affected plant species.
+Such differences among species in frost susceptibility could have important consequences for competitive balances and shifts in community composition over the long term (Joseph and Henry, 2008; Cornelissen and Makoto, 2014).

-Chronic winter warming can increase above-ground biomass (Hutchison and Henry, 2010; Natali et al., 2012; Schuerings et al., 2013).
+Chronic winter warming can increase aboveground biomass (Hutchison and Henry, 2010; Natali et al., 2012; Schuerings et al., 2013).
 This additional growth may be fuelled by increased N mobilization in early spring.
 Pulsed winter warming increasing the risk of frost damage, however, complicates this simple expectation of increased plant growth under winter climate change.
-The inability of frost-damaged plants to take up the available N in the soil solution might trigger N losses from ecosystems by N leaching or gaseous losses (Ineson et al., 1998).
-In this experiment we also found speciesspecific responses in above-ground biomass production due to the winter warming pulses (Schuerings et al., 2014); only H. lanatus showed a decrease in above-ground

-- biomass, whereas the other tested species remained unaffected by the winter warming pulses treatment in their above-ground productivity.
-Taken together, species- or vegetation type-specific responses have to be taken into account when forecasting effects - 15 of climate change on N-cycling.
-Furthermore, regarding winter climate change, pulsed warming events can result in opposing effects on N cycling and biomass accumulation than chronic or continuous warming.
+The inability of frostdamaged plants to take up the available N in the soil solution might trigger N losses from ecosystems by N leaching or gaseous losses (Ineson et al., 1998; Campbell et al., 2014).
+In this experiment we also found species-specific responses in aboveground biomass production due to the winter warming pulses (Schuerings et al., 2014); only H. lanatus showed a decrease in aboveground biomass, whereas the other tested species remained unaffected by the winter warming pulses treatment in their aboveground productivity.
+Taken together, species- or vegetation type-specific responses have to be taken into account when forecasting effects of climate change on N cycling (Makoto et al., 2014).
+Furthermore, regarding winter climate change, pulsed warming events can result in opposing effects on N cycling and biomass accumulation than chronic warming.